 The Mayor’s Youth Commission is a City of Chicago formal advisory body of up to 40 Chicagoans between the ages 14 and 19 who are passionate about issues that impact youth.
 These commissioners advise the Mayor and City leaders, represent their peers and communities, and learn about policy and projects within the City of Chicago.
 The Youth Commissioners meet on a monthly basis to collaborate and positively impact Chicago’s future.
 Commissioners are paid a yearly stipend for their work.

-Learn more about the current 2024-2025 Youth Commission below and view the 2023-2024 Youth Commission New Ideas booklet.
+Learn more about the 2025-2026 Mayor’s Youth Commission below and view previous Youth Commission New Ideas Booklets!

 About the MYC